shoelace-style/shoelace/README.md

 ### Forking the Repo

-Start by [forking the repo](https://github.com/shoelace-style/shoelace/fork) on GitHub, then clone it locally and install dependencies.
+You can still [fork the repo](https://github.com/shoelace-style/shoelace/fork) on GitHub for your own experiments, then clone it locally and install dependencies.

 ```bash
 git clone https://github.com/YOUR_GITHUB_USERNAME/shoelace